Foundations of Iberdrola’s corporate governance model

 - Diverse and balanced composition of the Board of Directors

-- Social dividend and achievement of the SDGs
+- Social dividend and contribution to the Sustainable Development Goals

 - Active listening to the legitimate interests of the Stakeholders